Robert Muggah

 Robert Muggah is a political scientist, urbanist, and security expert.
-He is the co-founder of the Igarapé Institute and the SecDev Group, where he is known for his work on urbanization, crime prevention, cyber-security, the digital economy, climate finance, conflict and development studies.
-He regularly advises national and city governments, leading management consulting and technology firms, United Nations agencies, and the World Bank.
+He is the co-founder of the Igarapé Institute and the SecDev Group, where he is known for his work on urbanization, crime prevention, arms control, migration, cyber-security, the digital economy, conflict and development studies.
+He regularly advises national and city governments, management consulting and technology firms, United Nations agencies, and the World Bank.

-His work on designing interactive platforms to map arms transfers, track homicide, predict crime, city fragility, and promote police accountability is globally recognized.
-He was listed as one of the top 100 most important people in violence prevention and is the recipient of numerous honors, including the Lewis Perinbam Award for outstanding humanitarian service and the Lind Fellowship in 2018.
-One of his organizations, the Igarapé Institute, was ranked the world's top social policy think tank in 2019 by Prospect Magazine.

 His work on designing interactive platforms to map arms transfers, track homicide, predict crime, and promote police accountability is globally recognized.
 He was listed as one of the top 100 most important people in violence prevention and is the recipient of numerous honors, including the Lewis Perinbam Award for outstanding humanitarian service and the Lind Fellowship in 2018.
 One of his organizations, the Igarapé Institute, was ranked the world's top social policy think tank in 2019 by Prospect Magazine.

-Muggah is also involved with several start-ups on issues related to nature conservation, green cities, and urban finance.
-For example, he is the co-founder of Bioverse, a forest intelligence company.
-He is affiliated with SuperNature Labs and the Bioplanning Institute, institutions devoted to promoting smarter and greener cities.
-He is also a partner of Civic Net Zero, a platform to accelerate climate finance for cities.
-He has also led studies with groups such as the Inter-American Development Bank and venture capital groups advancing new approaches to scale the bioeconomy and nature finance.